LibaMariyamK/IDS-IOT-ML/README.md

 Forest (RF), Light Gradient Boosting Machine (LGBM), and Extreme Gradient Boosting (XGB).
 These algorithms are used both individually and in ensemble to classify and predict various types of network attacks.
-The DS2OS dataset, which includes ’normal’ and ’anomalous’ network traffic, is used for this study.
+The [DS2OS Dataset](https://www.kaggle.com/datasets/libamariyam/ds2os-dataset) , which includes
+’normal’ and ’anomalous’ network traffic, is used for this study.
 The performance of the classifiers was evaluated based on the accuracy, Receiver Operating Characteristic (ROC), runtime,